BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 Check the [placeholders list](../Scripting/Building-Blocks/Placeholders-List.md) for more information about which placeholders exist.

 !!! note
-    If you use a placeholders incorrectly (for example trying to get a property of an objective which isn't active for the player, or using %quester% in `message` action), the placeholders will be replaced with empty string ("").
+    If you use placeholders incorrectly (for example trying to get a property of an objective which isn't active for the player, or using %quester% in `message` action), the placeholders will be replaced with empty string ("").

 ## Translations

 Conversation can be fully translated into multiple languages.
-A players can choose their preferred language with the **/questlang** command.
+A player can choose their preferred language with the **/questlang** command.
 You can translate every NPC option, player option and the NPC's name.
 This is how it's done:

 ```YAML
 quester: